eclipse/xtext/xtext-website/documentation/310_web_integration.md

  * `baseUrl`
    The path segment where the Xtext service is found (default: `'/'`).
 See the `serviceUrl` option.
+ * `contentAssistCharTriggers`
+   Characters that invoke the content assist service when typed (Orion only).
+ * `contentAssistExcludedStyles`
+   Excluded styles for character triggers (Orion only).
  * `contentType`
    The content type included in requests to the Xtext server.
 If no content type is given, the file extension in the `resourceId` option is used to determine the language.
  * `dirtyElement`
-   An element into which the dirty status class is written when the editor is marked dirty; it can be either a DOM element or an ID for a DOM element.
+   An element into which the dirty status class is written when the editor is marked dirty; it can be either a DOM element or an id for a DOM element.
  * `dirtyStatusClass`
    A CSS class name written into the dirtyElement when the editor is marked dirty (default: `'dirty'`).
  * `document`